nadeem-majeedch/Hash-Generator-Compare/README.md

 This project is licensed under the MIT License.
 You’re free to use, modify, and distribute this software with proper attribution.

+### ⭐ If you like this project, please star ⭐ the repository!

+Your feedback helps make open-source projects better 💙